hrbenitez/gr-bar/README.md

 ## Getting Started

-It is assumed that the user is already familiar with GRC and the installation of additional repositories for GRC.

 ### Prerequisites

 Aside from standard GNU Radio blocks, you need to have the following GRC repositories installed: